jdepew88/install_traefik_compose/README.md

 docker-compose up -d
 ```

-### How to add services with update_traefik_and_cloudflare (find in this repo)
+### How to add services with update_traefik_and_cloudflare

-When you run the script, it will ask you three questions:
+When you run the script found at https://github.com/jdepew88/update_traefik_and_cloudflare, it will ask you three questions:

 1. **Enter the name of your service:**
    - This is the name you want to use for your new service.